ONLINE HELP

 The properties of base classes are inherited in the derived classes.

 A property can be overloaded in a derived class.
-The events of a property are always considered as being virtual: the use of the VIRTUAL keyword is ignored.
+Property events are always considered virtual: the use of the VIRTUAL keyword is unnecessary and ignored.

 The multiple inheritance is supported by the properties.
 The following syntaxes can be used to call the properties of the base classes: